RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Feature Attribution for Listwise Rankers

-For many ML tasks, SHapley Additive exPlanations (SHAP)~\cite{lundberg2017unified} have proven effective in approximating feature attribution values for individual model decisions like regression scores or classification class probabilities.
-What makes this method difficult to use for ranking models is that such models output a ranked list rather than a single score.
-Within this ranked list, different decisions are made on the order of the individual documents.
-SHAP, or how we also call it, \emph{pointwise} SHAP, has only been defined for a single one-dimensional model output.
-While we can use it to explain the model score of an individual document, it is oblivious to the context of the other documents in the list.
-In this work we extend on this definition of SHAP to an approach that caters for listwise ranking decisions, called \method.
+For many machine learning tasks, SHapley Additive exPlanations (SHAP)~\cite{lundberg2017unified} effectively approximate feature attribution values for individual model decisions, such as regression scores or classification probabilities.
+However, applying this method to listwise ranking models is challenging because these models output a ranked list rather than a single score.
+Within this ranked list, different decisions are made regarding the order of individual documents.
+Pointwise SHAP is only defined for a single one-dimensional model output.
+While it can explain the model score of an individual document, it does not consider the context of other documents in the list.
+In this work, we extend SHAP to an approach that caters to listwise ranking decisions, called \method.